 All that being said, the Su-25 proved a very capable aircraft that acquitted itself well in Afghanistan.
 It was agile and rugged -- its Tumanskiy turbojets might not have been highly fuel-efficient, but they were specifically built for combat reliability, and they provided better acceleration than the A-10's turbofans -- and no Afghan mujahedin warriors who had to endure its firepower would have argued that it was poorly armed.
 Certainly a Hog rarely actually carried its maximum rated external warload.
 The Frogfoot was likely cheaper to build -- though it might be difficult to unravel the actual costs given the peculiarities of finances in the Soviet system, or for that matter the arcane accounting practices sometimes applied to weapon systems everywhere -- and it is hard to say the Soviets got a poorer deal.BACK_TO_TOP

-* There is a story that I ran across a long time ago -- but never validated -- that when the AX project was emerging, some of the people involved actually went to South America to talk to Hans-Ulrich Rudel, Germany's greatest CAS "ace" and a prominent mountain-climber.
+* There is a story that I ran across a long time ago that in the course of the A-10's development, some of the people involved actually talked to Hans-Ulrich Rudel, Germany's greatest CAS "ace" and a prominent mountain-climber.
+He came to Ohio, staying at a farm near Wright-Patterson AFB, where there were discreet conversations with him.
 His war memoirs STUKA PILOT are a classic, and documented how his skills had allowed him to rack up massive scores against Red Army tanks and other targets on the Eastern Front during World War II.

-There was nobody in the world who knew more about the theory and practice of CAS and tank-busting, and his advice was, according to the story, given considerable weight.
-If it did happen, however, it was kept very quiet.
+There was nobody in the world who knew more about the theory and practice of CAS and tank-busting, and his advice was, considerable weight.
+The talks were kept very quiet.
 The US had adopted Dr. Wernher von Braun, who had led the team that developed the infamous German V-2 long-range missile of World War II, to become one of the driving wheels behind the Apollo Moon program.
 Von Braun had become a face known to every American in the 1960s, but he had still been controversial.
 Worse, Rudel was an unrepentant Nazi.
 Rudel had never been seriously accused of war crimes, but there was no reason to invite trouble by publicizing that he had been used as a consultant on an American defense program.

 Another interesting footnote to the A-10 story is that in 2011 the US National Science Foundation (NSF) managed to get their hands on an A-10 for use in weather research; given its strength, it was an ideal platform for use as a "storm chaser" -- the engines can swallow oversized hailstones and keep on turning.
-The low speed of the A-10 is an advantage for weather research, since it allows the aircraft to give storms a careful inspection.
-The actual operator on behalf of the NSF is the Navy Postgraduate School in Monterey, California, making the US Navy a Warthog operator of sorts.
-The Navy converted the A-10 to its new configuration, removing the GAU-8A cannon to make space for instruments.
-Instruments are also carried on the stores pylons.
+The actual operator on behalf of the NSF was to be the Navy Postgraduate School in Monterey, California, making the US Navy a Warthog operator of sorts.
+The Navy converted the A-10 to its new configuration, removing the GAU-8A cannon to make space for instruments; instruments were also to be carried on the stores pylons.
+Alas, the project went out of control, and was abandoned in 2019.

 * I was surprised when I did this writeup that it went to such length and detail.
 I was expecting to write something maybe a third as long.
 However, it turns out that the A-10 is such a unique aircraft that it is full of little surprises, and a brief description simply does not do it justice.